-In 1960 her son, William, a junior high student, complained to her that he was uncomfortable with religious instruction in his school.
-When O’Hair pursued the matter, the school board responded that state law mandated prayer at the start of each school day.
+O'Hair was taking her son William, also an atheist, to enroll in Baltimore schools when she saw students in a classroom reciting the Lord's Prayer, according to William Murray's autobiography, "My Life Without God."
+When O’Hair pursued the matter, the school board responded that state law mandated prayer or a Bible reading or both at the start of each school day.
 The attorney general of Maryland issued a finding that school prayer and Bible reading in school were constitutional but that students should be allowed to excuse themselves.

-Still dissatisfied, O’Hair believed that teachers were discriminating against her son, and she filed suit in 1960.
+Still dissatisfied, O’Hair, who believed that teachers were discriminating against her son, filed suit in 1960.
 Superior Court Justice J. Gilbert Prendergast dismissed the lawsuit in 1961 on the grounds that a decision in O’Hair’s favor would force students to submit to her atheist beliefs.
 O’Hair lost an appeal to the Maryland Court of Appeals before taking the case to the U.S. Supreme Court.
-The Court, in an 8-1 decision, affirmed that public schools must be neutral in matters of religion and that the Maryland school prayer law violated the First Amendment.
+The court consolidated the Murray case with a similar challenge from Pennsylvania.
+In the 8-1 decision Abington decision, the court affirmed in 1963 that public schools must be neutral in matters of religion and that a law requiring school prayer violated the First Amendment.

 O'Hair filed lawsuits to remove Christianity from public life